3D Printing Material: Nylon 3200 Glass-filled (Glass-Filled Nylon)

 The printing price of your design is calculated automatically when it is placed online.
 As you modify your object (changing size, using hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including: volume of material used, size of object, and multiple other factors.

-The shipping delay for a Glass-filled Nylon object is 5-12 days.
+The shipping delay for a Nylon 3200 glass-filled (glass-filled nylon) object is 5-12 days.
 This time can vary depending on the current volume of orders being processed.
 Adding a finish like polishing can add a few days to this time.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time should be added to processing time and depends on the delivery option you choose.

-Sculpteo uses a process called Selective Laser Sintering (SLS) for all glass-filled nylon prints.
+Sculpteo uses a process called Selective Laser Sintering (SLS) for all Nylon 3200 Glass-filled (glass-filled nylon) prints.
 After your design is uploaded to the Sculpteo website, it undergoes a couple of steps before it is physically created:

 - Model transferred to 3D printer